European Union members should open talks with Bosnia on joining, the EU's executive branch says

 Bosnia was granted candidate status in 2022.
 For candidates to join the EU, they have to go through a lengthy process to align their laws and standards with those of the bloc and show their institutions and economies meet democratic norms.

-Von der Leyen said that Bosnia needs to do “more progress” to join the EU, but insisted on the “impressive steps” towards the 27-nation bloc that the country has already achieved.
+Von der Leyen said that Bosnia needs to do “more progress” to join the EU, but insisted on the “impressive steps” toward the 27-nation bloc that the country has already achieved.

 “More progress has been achieved in just over a year than in over a decade,” she said.
 “First, Bosnia and Herzegovina is now fully aligned with our foreign and security policy, which is crucial in these times of geopolitical turmoil.”